oyindonesia/external-api-docs/source/includes/_payment_routing.md

 |email_status|String|Email sending status; Possible status:- SENT- UNSENT|

 ## Partner Callback Payment Routing
-Once user successfully do the payment, our system will make a callback via POST request to your system
+Once user successfully do the payment, our system will make a callback via HTTP POST request to your system

 ```json
 {